fczuardi/songwriting/public/Playing with a robot.md

     They were so good togheter
     And they practiced every day
     It was a great team
+    It was a great time

     Their speed was unmatched
     And their movements precise
-    No one can beat you when you're in love
+    No one can beat you
+    when you're in love

     But now, look at the table
     How can that be?